jaceksupernak/kropkasbox/README.md

-Kropkasbox is a responsive landing page for a comic strip website made with HTML/CSS/Vanilla Javascript.
+Kropkasbox is a responsive landing page for a comic strip made with HTML/CSS/Vanilla Javascript.